Skip to content

 What does B&Q receive a bottom rating for?

 Unfortunately, B&Q’s score is brought down by its bottom rating for Animal Welfare.
-Kingfisher has stated that whilst it does not commission or carry out animal testing itself, “some testing of ingredients/products may be carried out in our extended supply chain, in order to meet regulatory requirements”.
+Kingfisher has stated that whilst it does not commission or carry out animal testing itself, its Sustainability Policy states: “some testing of ingredients/products may be carried out in our extended supply chain, in order to meet regulatory requirements”.

 What can B&Q do to improve its score?